 We don’t want that.
 Eating before going into IVF shouldn’t be about a going on a particular fad diet and if you are just about to start a cycle the goal isn’t to lose weight.
 You don’t want to shock your body or do anything like that.
 Eating sensibly is the goal.
 Additionally, it takes 3 months for an egg to form so any dietary changes that you are doing to increase egg quality should be done this far out from your planned IVF cycle.

 THE ISSUE OF PLANT PROTEIN

-If you have read The Fertility Diet you would know that they recommend eating plant protein over animal protein.
+If you have read The Fertility Diet you would know that not all proteins are considered equal and they recommend eating plant protein over animal protein.

 They go as far as to say if you add animal protein instead of carbohydrates this causes even more disruption to normal ovulation.

 But combining these two pieces of research and eating 25% of your diet in plant proteins is HARD.
 I’ve been trying to do it for awhile now and it seems to be impossible.
 Unless it seems you eat a ton of eggs (one serving a day of fish and eggs didn’t influence ovulatory functioning apparently) and effectively cut out grains and potatoes, but then that seems like too much of a fad diet to me.
 There must be a happy medium.

 And for me, that is sticking as close as possible to the 25% protein intake and eating as much plant proteins as possibly but inevitably there is a bit of animal protein in there as well.
 Also, we have to remember that The Fertility Diet is for women who wish to conceive naturally .
 For women doing IVF that dream has long sailed.
 So in my opinion, The Fertility Diet is not always going to be relevant to women doing IVF and I think it is more important to make sure you get proteins in, while following those rules of not eating too much red meat and avoiding the transfats that meat contains as much as possible.